 Above: a developmental progression of refinement (the gestation of the caduceus) within the ordinary human

-This ascendant state is characterized by the emergence of integrity or the contact towards the greater Self.
-Integrity is grounding in matter (one’s history) with an epigenetic drive towards origin.
+This ascendant state is characterized by the emergence of integrity or contact with the greater Self.
+Integrity is grounding in matter (one’s history) with an epigenetic drive towards the origin.
 This internal drive is often unconscious of its goal at this stage.

 Above: The birth of integrity and emergence from history, old culture and DNA, development of the masculine essence

-The emergent human than starts to differentiate again.
+The emergent human then starts to differentiate again.
 Their primary pattern is one of senses and needs.
-Maslow’s pyramid of needs as a classic model of function is relevant here, for the person operates from how they feel, how they are fed and nourished.
-This is the realm of the senses; and at its highest accolade might be characterized by those who are ecologically minded, food purists (vegetarians, vegans) and at its lowest level would characterize in addiction, absence of, or inability to express feelings, anorexia, bulimia, and sensate-loving individuals.
+Maslow’s pyramid of needs as a classic model of function is relevant here, for the person operates from how they feel, and how they are fed and nourished.
+This is the realm of the senses; and at its highest accolade might be characterized by those who are ecologically minded, food purists (vegetarians, vegans), and at its lowest level would be characterized by addiction, absence of, or inability to express feelings, anorexia, bulimia, and sensate-loving individuals.

-As the person individuates, they begin to come alive as a character, free of the common restrictive elements of their culture and history, or as an intro- and extroverted driven human, driven from their alpha male or female component.
-These are the people who begin to make waves, change others and influence larger groups.
+As the person individuates, they begin to come alive as a character, free of the common restrictive elements of their culture and history, or as an intro- and extroverted-driven human, driven from their alpha male or female component.
+These are the people who begin to make waves, change others, and influence larger groups.
 These wild cards affect many by their character or charisma.
-They are innovative, creative, in touch with their feelings yet are much more differentiated than the previous group.
-They act impulsively, are often unpredictable, are driven by their higher senses, sexuality, personal power and drive to succeed.
+They are innovative, creative, and in touch with their feelings yet are much more differentiated than the previous group.
+They act impulsively, are often unpredictable, and are driven by their higher senses, sexuality, personal power, and drive to succeed.

-Above: The emergence of width, expansion, interaction, transformation, the ‘other’, development of the feminine essence
+Above: The emergence of width, expansion, interaction, transformation, the ‘other’, and development of the feminine essence

-The person goes through life being effective but so driven and focused, that they often hurt others, cause damage in unseen ways, are often pathological in their urgency and succumb to illnesses and die young.
-In order to avoid this, they have to further their differentiation, and they do so through shifting their worldview.
-They emerge into light and meaning–a greater field or endeavor.
-Their localized egocentric situation becomes more human, global, wider and of intellect (nous).
+The person goes through life being effective but so driven and focused, that they often hurt others, cause damage in unseen ways, are often pathological in their urgency, and succumb to illnesses and die young.
+In order to avoid this, they have to further their differentiation, and they do so by shifting their worldview.
+They emerge into light and meaning–a greater field or endeavour.
+Their localized egocentric situation becomes more human, global, wider, and of intellect (nous).

 Above: The emergence of vision, knowing, imagination, light, acknowledgement of the ‘other’, integration of male and female

-Above: the epigenesis through an archetypal imprint, into matter, to life, and towards a Higher Life
+Above: the epigenesis through an archetypal imprint, into the matter, to life, and towards a Higher Life

 throughout life, and we have the opportunity to go through these when we meet our “wall”.
 The wall lives

 metaphorically above or in front of us, and requires a shift of being.
-It is when we have to drop our human thoughts, become humble and recognize that in the scale of things we are very small and minute and that there are bigger realities beyond us.
+It is when we have to drop our human thoughts, become humble, and recognize that in the scale of things, we are very small and minute and that there are bigger realities beyond us.
 We do not know everything!
-This is when we employ the dove–a qualitative energeai, to enable us to move beyond.
-The dove infers surrender, submission and not subordination.
+This is when we employ the dove–a qualitative energy, to enable us to move beyond.
+The dove infers surrender, submission, and not subordination.
 It infers an openness (the explicate) to a central Reality (the implicate), and the possibility for His energies to enter the intellect or nous.
 This informs (through the presence of Grace, Spirit, Ruh, Ruach) the person of their needs; immediate or in the future.

 Above: the dual nature of a human being; binary material 0 & 1, yin and yang vegetal elements, male and female animal elements, left and right brain, and a single unifying principle within, capped by a Nobility of Being at the fifth level

 In general terms of course it is not what is witnessed in the general populace nor as a client base.
-We see more often, those whose integrity, creativity or reflection is in a state of development.
+We see more often, those whose integrity, creativity, or reflection are in a state of development.
 It is not fixed or absolute, for these qualities take time to develop and be transformed from an outer to an inner reality.
-If developed, one HAS integrity rather than it being variable and dependent on a situation, or one IS flexible and adaptable, transformative, fluid and embracing.
+If developed, one HAS integrity rather than it being variable and dependent on a situation, or one IS flexible and adaptable, transformative, fluid, and embracing.